-Historically, laboratory tests were conducted to identify recent infections [1, 2, 3].
-Antibody-based tests for recent infection (TRI) can distinguish recent from long-term HIV infection [4, 5].
-Their interpretation is challenged by factors that can cause ‘false-recent’ results such as :
+Laboratory tests have been developed to help determine if a person has recently acquired HIV infection [1, 2, 3].
+Antibody-based tests for recent infection (TRI) can help distinguish recent from long-term HIV infection [4, 5].

 - Variable immune responses at the individual-level,

 - Variable performance of the assay across diverse HIV-1 subtypes and across populations with naturally low viral loads, or

 - Current ART use and advanced HIV disease.

 To improve the classification of recent infection status, a recent infection testing algorithm (RITA) was developed.
 RITA incorporates the TRI result with other markers of chronic infection (e.g., low viral load, evidence of treatment) .